mashery/iodocs/README.md

 2. "name" key value is a string that holds the name of the API that is used in the Jade template output.

+3. "protocol" key value contains either *http* or *https*, but you're welcome to try other protocols.

-3. "baseURL" key value is the base URL that accepts the API calls (must include protocol)
+4. "baseURL" key value is the base URL that accepts the API calls (must include protocol)

-4. "publicPath" key value is the path prefix prepended to all method URIs for non-protected method resources.
+5. "publicPath" key value is the path prefix prepended to all method URIs for non-protected method resources.
     This value is most often the version in RESTful APIs.

     Ex: "/v1", "/1", etc.

-5. "privatePath" key value is the path prefix prepended to all method URIs for OAuth protected method resources.
+6. "privatePath" key value is the path prefix prepended to all method URIs for OAuth protected method resources.
     This value is most often the version in RESTful APIs.

     Ex: "/v1", "/1", etc.

-6. "booleanTrueVal" key value is the default value for true Boolean values that are sent in API requests.
+7. "booleanTrueVal" key value is the default value for true Boolean values that are sent in API requests.
     Some APIs are designed to accept a wide variety of true derivatives, but some are very strict about